The story started simple.

 I think native video ranks in middle from reports from friends.
 This is all assuming your post is just using one of the following above.
 If you combine links + images it could just penalize it further.

 But, don’t take any of our advice simply at face value.
 You can test it for yourself and see if those recommended formats work better for you.
+To make your posting more consistent, make use of many LinkedIn tools available on the market.

 #11: Put Your Links In The First Comment